ZsoltKRSY/MIPS_singleCycle_and_pipeline/README.md

 ## Technical details
 Both implementations follow the Harvard architecture, thus there are separate memories for the instructions and the data.\
+Implemented 15 instructions: 8 of type R, 4 of type I, 2 conditional branches and 1 jump instruction.\
 In the pipeline implementation, for easier understanding, the registers between different stages are broken down into separate registers for each intermediary signal.
 There are also no mechanisms implemented for resolving hazards, thus the reordering of code and introduction of stalls were necessary with respect to the original (single cycle) code.